FelixMoelders/ankaios-dashboard/README.md

                  - "workloadStates"
    ```

 Call the dashboard via localhost:5001.
-The login credentials are by default
+If you want to use the dashboard with a password, then add the PASSWORD environment variable for the dashboard e.g. commandOptions: ["-p", "5001:5001", "-e", "PASSWORD=admin"]

 > - User: **admin**
 > - Password: **admin**